 |Large beans:||Bean count of less or equal to 100|

 |Medium beans:||Bean count of 101 to 120|

 |Damaged, Flat, doubles, germinated|

-Cacao grading is moving towards a much more holistic approach, where cut tests are one consideration, rather than the whole analysis.
+cocoa grading is becomming more sophisticated with a much more holistic approach, where cut tests are just one consideration, rather than the whole analysis.
 Slowly, the industry is adopting more nuanced methods to evaluate quality and allow room for individual features and preferences.

 Collaboration between fine chocolate-makers and producers could lead us to a point where buyers could order beans fermented to their preference, just as a customer in a restaurant can order their steak rare, medium, or well-done.